JonathanVarild/ReactJS-MPA/README.md

 **Refer to ReactJS/JSX documentation for syntax help**

 ### Modifying/Creating components
-1. All ReactJS components should be modified in the src folder.
+- All ReactJS JSX components should be modified/created in the src folder.
+- Add the component to your website using the page components found in **src/pages/**.
 - Compiled components are saved in **/build/components/** and shall not be touched.

 ### Creating a new page.